"Dynamite in the Wilderness"

 “We had the fire of 2000 that caused some of the soils to be unstable and we had a torrential rainfall.
 At one point the river gauge downriver at the Middle Fork Lodge showed no flow.
 I wish I had been on-site to see it.
 It’s an impressive event.
 It’s Nature at its best.”

-Ranger Tom knew his concern had to be for the 300 plus rafters stuck behind the blockage, and he was considering all his options.
-“I’ve got folks in Salmon who are looking at provisions we would need to support folks back of the logjam.
-They probably don’t have enough food for more than a couple of days.”
+Ranger Tom knew his concern had to be for the hundreds stuck behind the blockage, and he was considering all his options.
+“I’ve got folks in Salmon who are looking at provisions we would need to support folks back of the logjam,” he told us.
+“They probably don’t have enough food for more than a couple of days.”

-“Which is the greater risk?” he asked, somewhat rhetorically, “trying to evacuate 300 folks, or blasting the logjam and hoping things flush down and don’t get hung up?”
+“Which is the greater risk?” he asked, somewhat rhetorically, “trying to evacuate folks, or blasting the logjam and hoping things flush down and don’t get hung up?”
 He also pointed out that late July is wildfire season, “so we’re trying to support the fires first.
-It’s not an easy task as this point at the end of July.”
+It’s not an easy task at this point at the end of July.”

 He and the others quickly came up with three alternatives that they shared with us.

+Given the circumstances, it was inevitable what the decision would be.
 The high-level officials had already begun debating the legality and the appropriateness of blowing up a natural logjam in a wilderness setting.

 ------------------------------------